Skip to main content

 image

 Mitzu supports the Aggregate property measurement type.
-As in the funnels, this configuration makes Mitzu aggregate any property of the last step (retaining step).
+As with funnels, this configuration makes Mitzu aggregate any property from the last step (the retaining step).

-For example, in our case above, we can select the Aggregate property measurement type and select the Sum aggregation function with the Price event property of the payment_received event.
+For example, in our case above, we can select the Aggregate property measurement type and choose the Sum aggregation function with the Price event property of the payment_received event.

 image

-Visualizing the total retained revenue month over month
+This visualizes the total retained revenue month over month.

 image